 - The presence of fibrin in these lesions associated with palisading histiocytes may indicate a delayed hypersensitivity reaction.

 - In a study using focus-floating microscopy, a modified immunohistochemical technique was developed to detect Borrelia spirochetes.
-Borrelia was detected in 75% of NL lesions overall and 92.7% of inflammatory-rich (38 of 41) versus inflammatory-poor (4 of 15, 26.7%) cases.8 The authors posit that ...
+Borrelia was detected in 75% of NL lesions overall and 92.7% of inflammatory-rich (38 of 41) versus inflammatory-poor (4 of 15, 26.7%) cases.8 The authors posit that these findings ...